 Another Lavazza coffee, this is a special blend of selected Robusta and Arabica beans.
 It's a dark (and bold) roast.
 Don't drink this one if strong coffee keeps you awake all night.
 The Crema e Gusto is full-bodied and flavored coffee with hints of chocolate.

 It has been prepared for stovetop espresso makers but it's finely grounded.
 With its tantalizing and sweet aroma, you will want drinking it often.

 Bialetti Coffee, Moka Ground, Dark Roast, Napoli, Italy

 Best for a Dark Roast Coffee Experience

-Another perfect grind for the moka pot, this coffee blend has been dark roasted in Italy.
+Another perfect grind for the moka pot, this coffee blend is roasted in Italy.
 Its bitter cocoa aroma may not appeal to every coffee enthusiast but it's worth the try.
 This full-bodied coffee is 70% Robusta and 30% arabica blend.

 Café La Llave Espresso, 100% Pure Coffee, Dark Roast Ground Coffee